When you’re ready to learn how to reupholster a chair, re-upholstery in itself can seem very intimidating if you’ve never done it before.

 Step by step tutorial to reupholster any chair:

-Check out the underside of the chair seat; this is where you will start to disassemble most chairs.
+Start to disassemble the chair – start from the underneath.
 Keep all hardware, screws, and pieces safe and, where applicable, labeled.

 Step 2b: Take out staples.